 I thawed out some bone-in pork chops to use the pork breading for frying.
 Just a quick dip in some water, shake off the excess, pop in a zipper bag to shake with the breading and pan fry or drop into a 375 degree deep fryer - done in about 8 minutes and nothing to it!
 The seasoning for this breading is just wonderful - nice and crunchy and full of flavor.
 Paired this with those hush puppies and some freshly picked and steamed garden green beans and supper was on the table in minutes.

 Don't want pork chops?
-How about this Chicken Fried Steak instead?
+How about Chicken Fried Steak instead?
+You'll find all of the recipes on their website.

 Next up, the House-Autry Southern Baked Pork Bake.
 I used bone-in center cut chops again and the same process - dip in water, shake off excess and pop into a zipper bag of the seasoning, shake and bake!
 Bake them at 425 degrees, on a rack on top of a foil lined pan, and no turning - you'll have crispy, flavorful oven baked pork chops in about 15 minutes.